mauasoliveira/pismo-technical-test/README.md

 ```

+A Spark Application UI will be available via [port-forward](http://localhost:8080)

 The environment will create new test data - using [Fake Data Generator](./data/Local_Fake_Data_Generator.py) - and execute the test.

 The Spark application executes the following: